contrast-zone/t-rewriter.js/README.md

 ## 5. future plans

-We are continuing our efforts to actively work on *reasoner.js*, hoping to get closer to finishing actual implementation.
+We are continuing our efforts to actively work on *reasoner.js*, hoping to get closer to minimum viable product.

 ```
 // work in progress //
 ```